logan-james/logan-james.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I’m a dedicated Computer Science graduate with expertise in Cybersecurity, Security Analysis, and public safety operations.
-My passion lies in protecting organizations and national security through effective incident response, vulnerability assessment, and investigative operations.
-Whether securing systems from emerging cyber threats or ensuring compliance with public safety regulations, I’m driven by the goal of safeguarding individuals and institutions.
+I’m a Computer Science graduate with a strong interest in IT security and network operations.
+Currently, I’m deepening my expertise by studying for the Security+ certification and exploring broader IT roles, including network administration as I prepare for the CCNA.
+I’m passionate about building secure systems, protecting against cyber threats, and contributing to the resilience of organizations.

-This blog serves as a platform to share my journey, insights, and practical experiences as I work toward building a career in either cybersecurity or enforcement, with a focus on defense and security at every level.
+This blog is a place where I share insights from my journey in IT, as I work to hone my skills in cybersecurity and networking.
+My focus is on practical solutions, continuous learning, and staying up-to-date with industry developments to be well-prepared for a dynamic and evolving field.

-In addition to my technical pursuits, I find inspiration in the great outdoors.
-Hiking, camping, and exploring nature help me recharge and fuel my creativity, enhancing my problem-solving skills in both technical and law enforcement environments.
+Outside of tech, I find balance and inspiration through outdoor activities like hiking and camping.
+These experiences help me recharge and approach challenges with a fresh perspective.

-This space reflects my professional journey in cybersecurity and public safety, as well as my personal passion for exploration and continuous growth.
+This blog reflects my commitment to growing in IT security and network operations, as well as my passion for exploration and lifelong learning.